Renzo Restaked SOL (EZSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Renzo Restaked SOL Historical Price

-According to the latest data gathered on Renzo Restaked SOL live price page, the current price of Renzo Restaked SOL is 179.53USD.
-The circulating supply of Renzo Restaked SOL(EZSOL) is 381.68K EZSOL , giving it a market capitalization of $68.52M.
+According to the latest data gathered on Renzo Restaked SOL live price page, the current price of Renzo Restaked SOL is 185.45USD.
+The circulating supply of Renzo Restaked SOL(EZSOL) is 380.77K EZSOL , giving it a market capitalization of $70.61M.

 The Renzo Restaked SOL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EZSOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.